 Now that the Christmas season has started many may wonder what Christmas is like in Iceland.

-Around the same time many restaurants start offering Christmas buffets.
+Around the same time, many restaurants start offering Christmas buffets.
 Many groups of families or friends come together at those events to have a taste of a great variety of holiday food.

-Kæst skata – putrified stingray
+Kæst skata – putrified skate

 A walk on Meleyri beach